Nassa Group

 NASSA Group of Industries is a Bangladeshi industrial conglomerate which was founded in 1990 by Nazrul Islam Mazumder.

 NASSA Group Limited has interests in garment manufacturing, banking, real estate, stockbroking, education and travel.

 History

-In 1990, Nazrul Islam Mazumder, along with his colleagues Saiful Islam, Mamun Abdullah, Nazrul Islam Swapan, Altaf and Kamrul, started their first factory, Starlight Knit-wear, under the NASSA Group's banner.
+In 1990, Nazrul Islam Mazumder, along with his colleagues Saiful Islam, Mohd Abdullah Al-Mamun, Nazrul Islam Swapan, Altaf and Kamrul, started their first factory, Starlight Knit-wear, under the NASSA Group's banner.
 The factory is still located at 2/b Elephant road, Dhaka, and had an employee count of 300 people.
 Nazrul Islam Swapan left the company in 2010 over a dispute over ownership with Nazrul Islam Mazumder.

 In 1999, EXIM Bank was incorporated into the NASSA Group.

 In 2017, after the Government of Bangladesh used intelligence agencies to remove the directors of Islami Bank Bangladesh, seven companies of NASSA received loans from the Bank without adequate collateral.
 NASSA group has defaulted on its loans in the past.